 Over the past ten years the Wicomico County Housing Authority (WCHA) has dynamically redeveloped its public housing units.
 In partnership with Pennrose Properties LLC, the WCHA started revitalizing its obsolete public housing in January 2016 with the demolition of Booth Street and a \$37.4 million, two-phase redevelopment plan that replaced 100 low-income townhome units with 159 new modern, energy-efficient, affordable apartments financed through a combination of private mortgage, 9% LIHTC, RAD Capital, Deferred Developer Fee, and State of Maryland funding.
 Phase I was the construction of Stone Grove Crossing at the Booth Street Site.
 Fifty (50) of the new units were one-for-one replacement public housing, and an additional thirty-four (34) units funded using the Low-Income Housing Tax Credit (LIHTC) funds.
 These one-, two-, and three-bedroom units for families, seniors, and individuals met National Green Building Standards and Energy Star Certification.
 Phase II began in December 2018 with the construction of Square at Merritt Mill a seventy-five (75) unit apartment building comprised of fifty (50) one-for-one replacement units, seventeen (17) LIHTC units, and eight (8) new market units.
-These one-, two-, and three-bedroom units for families, seniors, and individuals also met National Green Building Standards and Energy Star Certification.
+These one-, two-, and three-bedroom units for families also met National Green Building Standards for families, seniors, and individuals also met National Green Building Standards for families, seniors, and individuals also met National Green Building Standards and Energy Star Certification.